 IRCA is committed to safeguarding the environment, having as an objective the continuous improvement of its products, processes and environmental and energy-related performance.

 To this end, the commitments of IRCA include:

-- respect for the legislation and regulations of the countries in which it operates and of the EU, both with regard to the environmental performance of its production processes and to the environmental performance and safety of its products; - the implementation and enhancement of the Environmental Management System; - prevention of pollution risks and reduction of the environmental and energy-related impact of its products and production processes; - pursuit of innovative plant engineering technologies and techniques that lower the environmental impact; - dissemination of a culture of environmental awareness.
+respect for the legislation and regulations of the countries in which it operates and of the EU, both with regard to the environmental performance of its production processes and to the environmental performance and safety of its products;

+- the implementation, maintenance, development and enhancement of the Environmental Management System; - prevention of pollution risks and reduction of the environmental and energyrelated impact of its products and production processes; - pursuit of innovative plant engineering technologies and techniques that lower the environmental impact; - the dissemination of a culture of environmental protection.

-IRCA encourages and stimulates, via the provision of information and training, active participation in the implementation of these principles by Employees and all Recipients of the Model.
+IRCA encourages and stimulates, via the provision of information and training, active participation in the implementation of these principles by its Collaborators and all Recipients of the Model.

-In particular, all Employees:
+In particular, each Collaborator:

-- are responsible, to the extent of the activities that relate to them, for the proper application of the principles of the Environmental Management System, and must comply with all laws, regulations, corporate procedures and instructions given to them; - must adapt their business conduct and decisions in order to avoid, to the extent possible, any risks for them, for others or for the environment.
+- is responsible, to the extent of the activities that relate to him/her, for the proper application of the principles of the Environmental Management System, and he/ she must comply with all laws, regulations, corporate procedures and instructions given to them; - must adapt his/her business conduct and decisions in order to avoid, to the extent possible, any risks for him/herself, for others or for the environment.